 Teach your pitchers and catchers that their MOST IMPORTANT job is to throw strikes and get ahead in the count!

-It’s frustrating to watch a perfect “out” pitch get taken for a ball early in the count—now we’re behind 1-0 or 2-0.
 Don’t be afraid to throw over the plate!
-Some think you should never throw on the white part of the plate, but that’s not true.
-The key is knowing when to do it.
-Get ahead first, and then go to your "out" pitches.
+Some people think you should never throw on the white part of the plate, but that simply isn’t true.

-With two strikes, pitchers should throw their BEST stuff on the edges—or just out of the zone.
-The 0-2 or 1-2 pitch MUST be believable to get the hitter to swing.
-An obvious ball just takes all the pressure off.
+With two strikes, pitchers should throw their BEST stuff on the edges or just out of the zone.

-Create signals that are simple for your pitchers and catchers to remember and use.
 The catcher calls the pitch and location.
 If the pitcher wants something different, she can shake her head.

 Be sure to practice this in bullpens and scrimmages so they get comfortable working together and learning each other’s style.